hirememorey/resilience-basketball/prompts.md

 ## @Plan
 Utilizing first principles, I want you to come up with an ideal plan of implementation.
 Once you have the plan, I want you to ask yourself why it won’t work.
 Then use the answer from that question to further redevelop and/or refine your plan.
 Do not generate any code yet, just walk me through your plan in detail.

+##@AnalyzePlan
+We receive this feedback.
+From first principles how do you evaluate it?
+Do you agree or disagree?
+Why?

 ## @PanelPlan
 Utilizing first principles, I want you to generate three distinct implementation plans from the perspectives of:
 A Senior Staff Engineer obsessed with scalability, long-term maintainability, and clean architecture.